NwayNwayThanHlaing/PetAssistantApp/diary.md

     - added month and year selectors for calendar
     - added flexible date selector for event creation on calendar
     - did preparation for presentation and video
+    - made a release and tag for the minimum viable product first version
 Challenges:
     - No problem so far
 Next Step: